Maria Berényi

 Maria Berényi (born 15 April 1959; Mária Berényi) is a Hungarian historian and poet of Romanian ethnicity.
-Born in Méhkerék (Micherechi), she studied in the Eötvös Loránd University in Budapest and has a doctorate in philology from the university and a doctorate in history from the Babeș-Bolyai University in Cluj-Napoca, Romania.
-She has been the director of the Research Institute of the Romanians of Hungary in Gyula (Jula, Giula) since 1993.
+Born in Méhkerék (Micherechi), she has been the director of the Research Institute of the Romanians of Hungary in Gyula (Jula, Giula) since 1993.

 Berényi has published several volumes on the Romanian community in 19th-century Transylvania and Hungary.
-She has also published several volumes of verses in both Romanian and Hungarian, standing out as a bilingual poet.
-For her research and works, she has received multiple awards and distinctions, including Romania's Order of Cultural Merit in 2011.
+She has also published several volumes of verses in both Romanian and Hungarian.
+For her research and works, she has received multiple awards and distinctions.

 Biography

 Maria Berényi was born on 15 April 1959 in Méhkerék (Micherechi), Hungary.
 She is a member of the Romanian minority in Hungary.
 She studied in the Faculty of Humanities of the Eötvös Loránd University in Budapest, from which she graduated in 1983.

 Berényi obtained a doctorate in philology from the same university in 1986 and a doctorate in history from the Babeș-Bolyai University in Cluj-Napoca, Romania, in 2001.
 Between 1983 and 1993, she collaborated in the Press Service of the Minorities of Hungary.
 As of 2023, she was the director of the Research Institute of the Romanians of Hungary, which she has been leading since 1993.
 Seated in Gyula (Jula, Giula), the institute was founded on 29 May 1993 to study the culture, history and traditional life of the Romanians in Hungary.

 As of 2014, Berényi had published seven volumes of studies on the Romanians of Transylvania and Hungary and over 100 studies published in multiple countries, and had participated in several scientific events organized in Romania, Austria, Serbia and Ukraine.
 Her research topics include, among others, the history of the Romanian Orthodox Church and the Romanian Greek Catholic Church in Hungary in the 18th and 19th centuries, the role of the church and of private foundations in 19th-century Transylvania and Hungary, the formation of Romanian intellectual elites in the University of Budapest in the 19th century and the role of women in Romanian culture and society in Transylvania and Hungary in the 19th century.

-An example of her work is the volume Poveștile caselor.
+One of her works is the volume Poveștile caselor.
 Români în Buda și Pesta ("The Tales of the Houses.
 Romanians in Buda and Pest"), published by the Romanian Academy in 2011.
 According to Romanian journalist Bogdan Stanciu, the volume was the first book by a member of Hungary's Romanian minority to be published by the Romanian Academy in over a century.
 Berényi has been an important collaborator for Foaia Românească, a newspaper of the Romanian minority of Hungary.